sdiehl28/tutorial-website/content/_index.md

 ### Website Goals

-In creating this website, I had to carefully consider what I could offer that is different from what is already available.
-There are excellent books and online courses which teach Data Science and Machine Learning.
-There are excellent code examples which implement these concepts.
-In my Recommendations section, I have provided links to the best resources I have found for learning the concepts and seeing code in action.
-So what can I offer that is different?
+What distinguishes this website from many other resources on Data Science and Machine Learning?

-As a professional software developer with over 20 years of experience, and as someone who has an undergraduate degree in physics, I can understand the concepts in depth while offering a professional developer's perspective as how to use key APIs, such as Scikit Learn.
+There are many excellent books and online courses which teach Data Science and Machine Learning.
+There are also excellent code examples which implement these concepts.
+In my Recommendations section, I have provided links to some of the best resources I have found.
+So what can I provide that is different?

-Over the years, I have learned many APIs and I have learned how to learn a new API.
-The knowledge I would like to pass on to the reader is how to gain confidence using Scikit Learn and related APIs to solve real world Data Science and Machine Learning problems.
+As a 20-plus year professional software developer, I can offer a software developer's perspective on how to use, and how to learn how to use, APIs such as the Scikit Learn API.
+As someone with an undergraduate degree in physics, I can present a scientific approach to problem solving.

 Gaining confidence with an API comes through experimenting with specific use cases of its key methods.
 Just as a scientist keeps a notebook of their experimental setup, results and analysis, so too can a data scientist or a someone learning how to use an API.
 Juptyer Notebooks are a wonderful tool for this.